 - Online learning does not mean that students must be tied to their computers for hours.
 I repeat, online learning does not mean that students must be tied to their computers for hours.
 One more time for the people in the back, online learning does not mean that students must be tied to their computers for hours.
 Study after study shows that this is not an effective way to conduct virtual school.
 In fact, a recent NPR article, “The Biggest Distance Learning Experiment in History: Week One,” discussed some of these challenges.
 Encourage teachers to include off-screen activities and if possible, limit the screentime to office hours on certain days or scheduled mini workshops.
 Seat hours can be tracked in several ways other than eyes glazing over while looking at each other on a screen.

 Especially in an online learning environment, students have to be cared for in order for them to learn most effectively.
 Pouring into a broken vessel is futile.
 We have to make sure the vessel is sound.
 When students are fed, safe, connected, feel good about themselves, and know they can learn effectively, the majority of the battle has been won.
-Students have to Maslow before they can Bloom.
+Maslow teaching strategies prove that Students have to Maslow before they can Bloom.

 Dara Laws Savage is an English teacher and Instructional Coach at the Early College High School at Delaware State University.
 She has been a PBL teacher, coach, and trainer while teaching integrated multi-disciplinary courses as well as stand-alone courses.
 Under the umbrella of Savage Enterprises, she provides educational professional development on a variety of topics.